uwescience/SQL-geospatial-tutorial/_episodes/04-geospatialQueries.md

 | 1 | 47.6158384| -112.3181689 | |
 | 2 | 47.60087709 | -112.3312162 | |

 > ## Spatial Reference System Identifier (SRID)
 > - `4326` is the *SRID* for the geographic (latitude/longitude) coordinate system
-{: .callout}
+> - SRIDs are a convenient way to keep track of the hundreds of different reference systems
+> - another label for these is `EPSG` and you can access the list of codes [here](http://www.epsg.org/) {: .callout}

 ~~~